NLP and ‘Soft Eyes’

 Incidentally, it’s useful to consider Soft Eyes to be a varying process rather like a continuum between foveal vision, at one extreme, and peripheral vision at the other.
 So sometimes your Soft Eyes will be almost sharp focus and at other times it will be almost full, wide peripheral vision.

-using Soft Eyes so beneficial?
+Why is using Soft Eyes so beneficial?

 Specialising in using foveal vision creates tension and since most of us will have been doing this from schooldays we become so used to this tension that we think it’s the norm.
 Develop your Soft Eyes skills and notice what difference it makes to your overall state.